cubiclesoft/ultimate-web-scraper/docs/web_server.md

 Returns:  A string on success, a boolean of false otherwise.

 This function attempts to read up to $size bytes of input from the file.
-False is only returned if the file handle is closed as a result of running out of input from the previous call.
+False is only returned if the file handle is closed as a result of running out of input from the previous `Read()` call.

 WebServer_TempFile::Write($data)
 --------------------------------